 Protection, care, guidance and support of students is again Outstanding across the school.
 Staff-student relationships are described as exemplary and contribute significantly to the harmonious and respectful ethos of the school.
 In addition, the well-being and personal development of students is carefully monitored.
 Students are confident to seek help if they have any concerns in their school lives.
 The school counsellors are said to provide excellent academic and personal support and are particularly effective in guiding older students about careers and university admission.

-Feedback to WhichSchoolAdvisor.com on the school is notable for the use of the word "happy".
+The limited feedback to WhichSchoolAdvisor.com through our Parent Survey on the school is notable for the use of the word "happy".
 The school does seem to have created an inclusive environment that appeals to parents, teachers and most importantly to its pupils, who for the most part, look forward to going to school.
-In addition, 88% of respondents believe that their children are receiving a quality of education which is better or as good as the standard they would receive in their home country.
+In addition, 92% of respondents believe that their children are receiving a quality of education which is better or as good as the standard they would receive in their home country.

 What about Fees?